 Less common causes include benign prostatic hyperplasia (a benign enlargement of the prostate gland), infections (for example, prostatitis, urethritis, or epididymitis), and prostate cancer (in men over 35 to 40 years).
 Occasionally, blood in semen occurs in men who have tumors of the seminal vesicles and testes.
 A mass of abnormal blood vessels (hemangioma) in the urethra or the ducts that connect the testes to the urethra (spermatic ducts) may cause quite a bit of blood to appear in semen.

-Schistosoma haematobium, a parasitic worm that commonly causes infections in Africa (and to a lesser extent India and parts of the Middle East), can invade the urinary tract, causing blood to appear in the urine and often in semen.
+Schistosoma haematobium, a parasitic worm that commonly causes infections in Africa, India, and parts of the Middle East can invade the urinary tract, causing blood to appear in the urine and often in semen.
 Schistosomiasis is unlikely in men who have not spent time in these areas.
 Tuberculosis may cause blood in semen.

 Although blood in semen can be alarming, it is not usually serious, and it does not require an immediate evaluation.
 The following information can help men decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.